alanm20/Macross30text/README.md

 - Most on screen UI text are actually images. those can only be change using paint application

-# For archival purpose, tool is not being update
+# For archival purpose, no update to tool
 - Use QuickBMS and script to extract data.dat and get game GOP archive and *.GOP file.
 - Extract Japanese text from game *.GOP file  to [UTF-8] text file.
 - Import translated  [UTF-8] text file back to game .GOP file.
 - Repack .GOP back to GOP archive and then back to data.dat

-# acknowledgment
+# Acknowledgment
 - Luigi Auriemma : the expert of game file extraction. author of QuickBMS.exe, macross_pidx.bms, macross_fsts.bms and many tools.

-- I simply discovered that there is a hidden section of data.dat that contain the actual gop text file, made macross_pidx_off2.bms to extract that.
+I discovered that there is a second copy of gop arihive inside data.dat which contains the actual gop text files, made macross_pidx_off2.bms to extract that.

 # How to use
  You need a modded PS3 game console to get the data.dat file.
 After the game installed, use ftp to copy data.dat from the console harddisk, something like this: